 When I think of books that demonstrate strong sentence fluency, I think of books that have creative sentence structure.
 Sentences flow well and are carefully crafted to best express the author’s message.
 Sentences can be long and winding joining one idea to the next or can be purposefully short and choppy, but the message is clear.
+In this post, I’ll share mentor texts for working on sentence fluency and the six writing traits.

-Books for Sentence Fluency
+Finding Books for Sentence Fluency

 - Dogteam by Gary Paulson